 RQ 1.3: The identified descriptions of causality (or lack thereof) will be categorized by three classes: gaming reported as the sole cause of problems, gaming reported as one of the causes of problems, and gaming reported as a consequence of problems.
 These three categories are based simply on available logical possibilities, as the lack of any reported link between the two would not lead to a relevant case study.
 However, descriptions not fitting to any of these categories will be classified as “other” and an extra category will be created if at least three such instances occur.

 To answer RQ1, we use descriptive reporting with cross tables in the results section.
-These results will be accompanied descriptively with the coding outcomes of variables that are not part of RQ1.
+These results will be accompanied with the coding outcomes of variables that are not part of RQ1.

-In P1I, thematisation will be carried out to identify related contextual factors.
+In P1I, thematization will be carried out to identify related contextual factors.
 As a thematization method, we follow the established tradition of thematic synthesis (Thomas and Harden 2008), which is based on reviewing text line by line, constructing descriptive themes, and generating analytical themes.
 Accordingly, the coders will

 RQ 2.0: code all contextual factors from the case studies by highlighting relevant lines in PDF text documents, after which turning them into descriptive thematic whole(s) and refining them, in the end, into complete analytic themes.
-For the present purposes, we define “contextual” as any type of relevant information linked to the participant’s gaming, life, or problems, as reported in the published case.
+For the present purposes, we define “contextual” as any type of relevant information linked to the participant’s culture, gaming, life, or problems, as reported in the published case.
 Such analytic contextual themes should not repeat coded information but add depth or dimensions to them.
 In P2I, two new coders will synthesize all identified contextual themes into 3–6 meta-themes, which represent the overall literature.

 Our rationale for choosing thematic synthesis is its ability to retain an explicit link to the primary research in a transparent manner: it is a fairly linear and modular method, which corresponds well with case-based reporting and is applicable to exploring the potential role for theories (Booth et al., 2016), such as those discussed above.
 Furthermore, thematic synthesis allows reviewing studies independent of their epistemology or thickness of data (Booth et al., 2016), which is important for case publications that often represent “thin” qualitative data and would be difficult to synthesize, for instance, by means of meta-ethnography.
 Finally, it is worth adding that thematic synthesis is a suitable method for producing findings that directly inform practitioners (Thomas & Harden, 2008).